ColeW-Picaro/Livealert/README.md

 0. Install `node.js` and `npm`.
 (Raspbian for Raspberry Pi 4 comes with these).

 1. Open a terminal and clone this repository (`git clone https://github.com/ColeW-Picaro/Livealert.git`).
+This will create a directory called `Livealert`.

 2. cd into it (`cd Livealert`) and run `npm install`.